Are you in charge of running a CrossFit class or organising a CrossFit program? Perhaps you are an athlete looking to compete at a higher level?

 This group will consistently improve their work capacity with constantly varied functional movements executed at high intensity during once-a-day sessions, four to five times per week.

 Any experienced coach will know this to be true; we’ve all witnessed the improvements in our charges when they commit to the program and to their fitness goals.

 Be aware of the signs and symptoms of overtraining in your charges.
 As trainers, we should push our clients in progressive overloading but we must keep abreast of extertional rhabdomyolysis and overtraining syndrome.

 Those who are looking to compete and have a solid base of mechanics as well as consistency and hit their workouts with high intensity, can then begin to look at a structured approach of increased volume in their training.

-With thanks to Rod Daniels (CrossFit Coach, Sydney)
+With acknowledgement and thanks to Rod Daniels (CrossFit Coach, Sydney)

 Laursen, P. B. (2010).
 Training for intense exercise performance: high‐intensity or high‐volume training?.
 Scandinavian journal of medicine & science in sports, 20(s2), 1-10.

 Gibala, M. J., Little, J. P., MacDonald, M. J., & Hawley, J. A. (2012).
 Physiological adaptations to low‐volume, high‐intensity interval training in health and disease.
 The Journal of physiology, 590(5), 1077-1084.